bspauld/SpatialSQLfortheGeographer/README.md

 All scripts and tables used here are based on the <a href="https://msdn.microsoft.com/en-us/library/cc280487.aspx">GEOMETRY data type</a>

-Data provided in the /Data folder to be used in script tutorials.
+Data used in scripts and tutorials can be downloaded <a href="http://www.gisdoctor.com/downloads/Tutorial_Spatial_Data.zip">here (it's a 28mb zip)</a>.
 All data originally downloaded from <a href="http://www.naturalearthdata.com/">Natural Earth's awesome website</a>

 A number of tutorials are available from GISDoctor.com